merenlab/anvio.org/help/main/programs/anvi-get-sequences-for-gene-calls/index.md

 ### Running on a genomes storage database

-You can also get the sequences from gene calls in a <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, like so:
+You can also get the sequences from gene calls in a <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;sequences&#45;for&#45;gene&#45;calls &#45;g <span class="artifact&#45;n">[genomes&#45;storage&#45;db](/help/main/artifacts/genomes&#45;storage&#45;db)</span> \